 The forth kind of computational problems we address is promise problems.
 A promise problem is formed by adding an extra constraint, or promise, to the input domain of an existing computational problem.
 Promises tend to be semantic constraints that are computationally intensive to verify.
 Examples of promise problems include finding a satisfying assignment for satisfiable CNF formulas which can be formulated as: $\forall f \in SatisfiableCNFs$ . $\exists g \in assignments(f)$ . satisfies(g, f) interpreted in a structure that specifies the set Satis fiableCNFs, the function assignments and the relation satisfies.
-The specification of SatisfiableCNFs can be a burden on the administrator.
-Alternatively, this claim can be reformulated such that the burden of showing the CNF formula f provided by the falsifier falls on the falsifier itself rather than on the administrator.
-The reformulated claim is: $\forall f \in CNFs$ . $\neg(\exists h \in$ assignments(f). satisfies(h, f)) $\lor (\exists g \in assignments(f). satisfies(g, f))$ .
+The promise here being the extra semantic check that f is indeed a satisfiable formula which has to be performed by the administrator and can be a burden.
+Alternatively, this claim can be reformulated such that the burden of showing the satisfiability of the CNF formula f provided by the falsifier falls on the falsifier itself rather than on the administrator.
+The reformulated claim is: $\forall f \in CNFs. \neg (\exists h \in assignments(f). satisfies(h, f)) \lor (\exists g \in f)$ assignments(f). satisfies(g, f)).
 In this reformulation, the verifier would be required to choose either the subclaim on the left or on the right hand side of the $\vee$ .
 The verifier can choose the right hand side of the $\vee$ if it decides the CNF formula f to be have a satisfying assignment.
 In this case, the verifier will be required to demonstrate the satisfiability of f by providing a satisfying assignment g.
 The verifier can also choose the left hand side of the $\vee$ if it decides the CNF formula f to be unsatisfiable.
 In this case, the falsifier would be required to demonstrate the satisfiability of f by providing a satisfying assignment h.
 In general, promises can be added to universally quantified variables using logical implications but added to existentially quantified variables using logical conjunctions.